Birmingham Excelsior F.C.: History

 The last report for a club match was a 15–1 defeat in a friendly at Darwen in December 1888, although one final match was scheduled against Loughborough in the following February at Fentham Road; it does not appear to have taken place.

 Colours

 Excelsior played in yellow and maroon, originally in hoops but by the mid-1880s in stripes, with white shorts.

 Grounds

 Originally the club played at the Aston Lower Grounds and moved to the former St George's ground in Fentham Road in Aston in 1885.
+The original plan had been to move to the Aston Unity cricket ground, at Trinity Road in Aston, funded by businessman George Kynoch; however Kynoch switched his allegiance to Aston Villa.

 After Excelsior's winding-up, the ground was used as a football and rugby ground until 1895, and by 1900 was under housing.